 Interestingly, only the bride originally wore a wedding ring, with the tradition evolving in the United States of America in the mid-20th century to also include a ring for the groom.

-Location: New Orleans, Louisiana.
+Location: New Orleans, LA.